Company Explainer Video: The 2026 Guide

 • a product-page video may need more real UI and utility

-• a paid social cutdown may need a much faster hook
+• a paid social cutdown may need a much faster hook, closer to a thirty second explainer than the full piece

 • a sales follow-up clip may work better as a short demo than a classic explainer